ktarpey/watchlist-client-js/docs/content/sdk/lib-gateway.md

 * * *

 ### watchlistGateway.connect(jwtProvider) :id=watchlistgatewayconnect
-> <p>Attempts to establish a connection to the backend.
+> Attempts to establish a connection to the backend.
 This function should be invoked
 > immediately following instantiation.
 Once the resulting promise resolves, a
-> connection has been established and other instance methods can be used.</p>
+> connection has been established and other instance methods can be used.

 **Kind**: instance method of [<code>WatchlistGateway</code>](#WatchlistGateway)
 **Returns**: [<code>Promise.&lt;WatchlistGateway&gt;</code>](#WatchlistGateway)